American Conservatory Theater: Young Conservatory

 A.C.T.'s Young Conservatory is a theater training program for youth through the ages of 19.
 It was founded by Luanne and Ross Graham in 1971.
 Successive YC directors include Candace Birk, Sharon Newman, Linda Aldrich, and Susan Stauter.
 The program has been led since 1988 by Craig Slaight.
 The Young Conservatory is geared toward performing new works specifically for young actors, and has premiered plays and musicals by playwrights such as Horton Foote and Paul Zindel.
 The conservatory members are also offered roles in the main stage productions, most frequently A Christmas Carol, which is performed every winter.

 Sound design

 The first person to be given the title sound designer in regional theater was Dan Dugan at A.C.T. in the late 1960s.
-The term Sound Design was introduced to the film world when Francis Ford Coppola directed a production of Private Lives at A.C.T. which his father, Carmine Coppola, arranged the music and Charlie Richmond was the sound designer while the final cut of the film The Godfather was being edited in 1972.
+The term sound design was introduced to the film world when Francis Ford Coppola directed a production of Private Lives at A.C.T. for which his father, Carmine Coppola, arranged the music and Charlie Richmond was the sound designer while the final cut of the film The Godfather was being edited in 1972.